Professional Clinical Supervision

 Do you wish to contact Dr. Pruett to discuss clinical supervision, please phone him at 704-577-5862 or email him at email@example.com.
 To learn about Dr. Pruett’s philosophy and approach to clinical supervision please click View Disclosure Statement.

 If you have questions regarding the state licensure boards or cognate groups for which Dr. Pruett provides clinical supervision, please click View Clinical Resources below.
-He also may discuss with you the applicability of \his supervision to other states.
+He also may discuss with you the applicability of his supervision to other states as therein noted in Diversification of the Supervisory Hour.

 If you desire to enroll in the Bridgepath Psychotherapy and Supervision Training Program, please click the appropriate tab below and email completed applications with supportive information to firstname.lastname@example.org: